shadow/shadow/docs/supported_platforms.md

 ```bash
 docker run -it --tmpfs /dev/shm:rw,nosuid,nodev,exec,size=1024g --security-opt seccomp=unconfined ubuntu:22.04
 ```

-## Known incompatible platforms

-- CentOS 7: We rely on features of glibc that aren't available on CentOS 7.
-  Shadow won't compile there due to our use of C11 atomics, and threaded virtual processes running with preload-based interposition will deadlock due to an incompatible implementation of thread-local-storage.

 If you are having difficulty installing Shadow on any supported platforms, you may find the [continuous integration build